Holds

 Holds and Laserfiche Security

-Freezing a record folder or record effectively denies the following entry access rights:
+Placing a hold on a record folder or record effectively denies the following entry access rights:

 Note: Because the Delete Volumes entry access right grants the ability to delete volumes, it can bypass the restriction on deleting records under a hold.
 Deleting a volume will delete all documents stored in that volume.